 Talk to Your Asthma Specialist

-While asthma is a common disease, it is a serious condition that demands a proper medical diagnosis and targeted asthma treatment.
+Though asthma is a common disease, it is a serious condition that demands a proper medical diagnosis and treatment.
 Get help for asthma.
-Talk to your doctor for asthma support and find the asthma drugs that work best for you.
+Talk to your doctor for asthma support, and find the medications that work best for you.